4Soft-de/harness-browser3d/projects/harness-browser3d-library/README.md

 Pass the view into the `setView` API function.
 The previous view is disposed.

-### Refresh Views

-Views can have settings.
-Either set them before calling `setView` or call `refreshView`.
-Settings should not affect the shaders but only the mapping function because `refreshView` does not refresh the shaders for performance reasons.

 ### Define custom Views

 Views are instances of `View` in `views\view.ts`.